fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 - The user input: The data the user enters in the application.
 In our case, the user enters the URL for the GitHub issue and we use it to create the actual user input (the parsed issue and comments).
 - The temperature: The higher the temperature, the more creative the LLM is.
 The lower the temperature, the more predictable it is.
 We use a temperature of 0.0 to get more preicse and consistent results.

-There are [other parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai/) we can adjust.
 These are the main ones we use in this project.
+There are [other parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai/) we can adjust for other use cases.

 This is the relevant code in [llm.py](./llm.py):